 With those facts in mind, let’s now address chapter 7, which Paul started by stating ~

 “Romans 7:1 Or do you not know, brothers—for I am speaking to those who know the law — that the law is binding on a person as long as he lives?”

 Please take note of two very important points from Paul:

 First, verse one of chapter 7 is a ‘shout–out’ and a ‘warning’.
 Paul told those in Rome (and us), that if you are going to read any further you must know the Law.
-Today’s mainstream theology does not know the Law.
+Today’s mainstream teachers do not know the Law.
 In fact, we’re taught from the cradle to disavow anything that has to do with the Law.
 We have been taught that the Law is a curse and that it’s been abolished.
 Yet, here we have the apostle Paul himself about to teach from it.
 He clearly told the reader that he is not speaking to you if you don’t know/understand the Law of Moses, that the following verse’s are not for you to hear or read.
 So then, how could anyone from today’s mainstream pulpit or lectern, logically think they have the knowledge or understanding to teach on the rest of this chapter (maybe even the rest of the letter)?
 Please select the links ‘The Law: Fulfilled or Abolished’ and ‘Galatians Part 2: the curse “OF” the law’.